spirrello/istio-cloud-armor/README.md

 ## This has only been tested in GKE without the Istio addon

-### first create the Cloud Armor security policy in the GCP console
+### Requirements

+- An existing Cloud Armor policy.
+Using `cloudarmor-test` in this example.

+- GKE cluster

 ### prep the cluster